jyotibikash/apache-kafka-docker/README.md

 Topic: my-first-topic   PartitionCount: 1       ReplicationFactor: 3    Configs:
         Topic: my-first-topic   Partition: 0    **Leader: 1**       Replicas: 3,1,2    *Isr: 1,2,3*

 Here Leader remains same but ISR is updated.
-Lets consume messages from this broker which is just started which is unknown about the Third Message.
+Lets consume messages from this broker which is just started and unknown about the Third Message.
 ```
 bin/kafka-console-consumer.sh --bootstrap-server localhost:9095 --topic my-first-topic --from-beginning
 ```